What Is the Elder Justice Act (EJA)?

 Reporting Requirements and Penalties

-Some requirements to report incidents of elder abuse existed before the EJA was enacted.
-In 2010 the EJA extended such requirements to long-term care facilities receiving at least $10,000 in federal funds.
+Some elder abuse reporting requirements existed before enacting the EJA.
+In 2010, the EJA extended such requirements to long-term care facilities receiving at least $10,000 in federal funds.

-Under the EJA, owners, operators, employees, managers, agents, or contractors of such facilities (covered individuals) are required to report any reasonable suspicion of a crime against a resident or anyone receiving care from the facility.
+Under the EJA, the following people must report any reasonable suspicion of a crime against a resident or anyone receiving care from the facility:

 Reporting Requirements: The Basics

-The reports must be made to the DHHS and local law enforcement within 24 hours after a reasonable suspicion is formed.
+The reports must be made to the DHHS and local law enforcement within 24 hours after forming a reasonable suspicion.

 However, if the events causing reasonable suspicion could result in serious bodily injury, the reporting must be done within two hours of forming the suspicion.